wdevore/FlutterSoftwareRenderer/TestDrive/basic_line/README.md

 # basic_line

-Draws a line, square and points
+Draws a line, square and points.
+This example uses CustomPaint widget that also test rendering points a necessary step for rasterizing triangles.

 Created using:
 ```sh